Zach332/donation-spark/README.md

 ## Built with

-Donation Spark's frontend is built using React and hosted on Github Pages with a custom domain ([donation-spark.tech](http://donation-spark.tech/#/home)) provided by domains.com.
+Donation Spark's frontend is built using React and hosted on Github Pages with a custom domain donation-spark.tech (no longer active) provided by domains.com.

 Our Spring Boot backend is written in Java and hosted on Google Cloud Platform App Engine.
 It connects to the IEX Cloud Platform API to get stock price information.